mjmaenner/disabilitymeasures/about/index.md

 <br>

 ##### Collecting measures, not judging them
 Although we use [objective criteria](http://disabilitymeasures.org/criteria) to determine which measures belong on DisabilityMeasures.org, we do not (at present) provide recommendations about what tools should be used in a given setting.
-(We have plenty of work just trying to track down where and how measures can be made available.
+(For now, we have our hands full just trying to track down where and how measures can be obtained.)

 <br>